Haridiii07/1000-Day-CS-DE/README.md

 - Tool: ...
 - Use case: ...

+### Direct Practice
+- How does this directly relate to a Data Engineer role?
+- What feedback did I get?

 ## Weekly Reflection
 - What went well?
 - What was challenging?
 - What to review?
+- Which Ultralearning principles did I apply this week?
 ```

+**Tip:** Apply the [Ultralearning Integration Guide](Strategies/ultralearning-integration-guide.md) principles to maximize learning efficiency.

 ### Step 4: Start Your Journey